rgsoc-jam/rgsoc-jam.github.io/_posts/2016-09-08-fetch-land.md

 ## Things we did:
 - Miscellaneous
-    - Yesterday, we went to PDX Rust meetup, which was great!
-A lot of people visiting Portland for RustConf showed up, so it was lovely :fireworks:.
-Nick Cameron talked about common Rust patterns and a [repo](https://github.com/nrc/patterns) to catalogue them.
-Jamey Sharp talked about [Corrode](https://github.com/jameysharp/corrode), a software that translates C source files to Rust source files using Haskell(!).
     - Today we had a monthly meeting with everyone, and it was gooood :+1:.
 Special thanks to Scott for the pep talk!
 Also, we picked and ate [figs from the fig tree](http://imgur.com/X5FGlgZ?r) by Jeena's home as a break :deciduous_tree:.

 - Promise in Fetch